Kathryn & Bob

 - Pinnacle Fiction Achievement Award (Fall 2016) by National Association of Book Entrepreneurs

-- Finalist for the RONE Award (Mystery category 2017) by Ind’tale Magazine
+- 2nd Runner Up for the RONE Award (Mystery category 2017) by Ind’tale Magazine

-The second novel in the Nikki Garcia Thriller Series, Coyote Zone, presents you with:
+The second novel in the Nikki Garcia Thriller Series, Coyote Zone, recently won a Pinnacle Fiction Thriller Achievement Award (Fall 2017) by the National Association of Book Entrepreneurs.
+Coyote Zone presents you with:

 - high stakes danger in a kidnapping and human trafficking story